bharat109puri/terraform/modules/confluentcloud_private_link/README.md

 To update docs, run:
   docker run --rm --volume "$(pwd):/terraform-docs" -u $(id -u) quay.io/terraform-docs/terraform-docs:0.16.0 /terraform-docs -->
-# Confluent Cloud (Managed Kafka) Private Link
+# Confluent Cloud (Managed Kafka) PrivateLink

-It's currently not possible to provision Confluent Cloud Kafka clusters ready for an AWS Private Link connection.
+After a Confluent Cloud Kafka cluster has been provisioned, manual changes are needed before this module can configure an AWS PrivateLink connection.

-Create a `dedicated` cluster and add the AWS account ID under `Cluster Overview/Networking/Registered AWS Account(s)` and make note of the `VPC Endpoint service name` value.
+Create a `dedicated` cluster and add the AWS account ID on the UI under `Cluster Overview/Networking/Registered AWS Account(s)` and make note of the `VPC Endpoint service name` value.
 This is to be passed to this module as `confluent_kafka_service_name`.

 The module assumes the Kafka Cluster is in the same region as the VPC.